void

 Čechy, 1896

-Ohře is mentioned by Oberst Kraus who mistakingly thinks the river flows into Vltava by Budějovice.
+Ohře is mentioned by Oberst Kraus, who mistakenly thinks the river flows into the Vltava in Budějovice.

 Background

-Ohře is a river in north western Bohemia.
+Ohře is a river in north-western Bohemia.
 The source is in the Fichtelbebirge in Bavaria.
-The river does actually flow into Vltava, but by Litoměřice and not by Budějovice as the colonel thinks.
-It's total length is 316 km and the catchment area is 5,588 sq. km.
+The river does actually flow into the Vltava, but by Litoměřice and not by Budějovice as the colonel thinks.
+Its total length is 316 km and the catchment area is 5,588 sq. km.

 Quote(s) from the novel